Fleek-PIatform/website/src/content/blog/changelog/20240311-changelog/index.md

 - Fixed bug where modal was not appearing after creating a domain for a PGW
 - ENS modal now displays the content hash in smaller screen resolutions.

-For more details on all the new features, bug fixes, and improvements made in this release, check out our [docs](https://docs.fleek.xyz/docs)!
+For more details on all the new features, bug fixes, and improvements made in this release, check out our [docs](https://docs.Fleek/docs)!

 ---

 That’s a wrap for February, folks!

-The team has been heads down rolling out new improvements to make the Fleek.xyz experience smoother and more secure for all end-users, as well as some behind-the-scenes work on cool new features to debut soon.
+The team has been heads down rolling out new improvements to make the Fleek experience smoother and more secure for all end-users, as well as some behind-the-scenes work on cool new features to debut soon.

 Got feedback or need some help navigating the new updates?
 Chat with the team and join the conversation in our [Discord](https://discord.gg/fleek) community.
-Also, follow along with all the new updates coming to the Fleek.xyz platform on [X](https://twitter.com/fleek)!
+Also, follow along with all the new updates coming to the Fleek platform on [X](https://twitter.com/fleek)!

 See you in the next changelog Fleek Freaks ⚡